Interstate 880 (California)

 Interstate 880 (I-880) is a north–south auxiliary Interstate Highway in the San Francisco Bay Area of Northern California.
 It runs from I-280 and State Route 17 (SR 17) in San Jose to I-80 and I-580 in Oakland, running parallel to the eastern shore of San Francisco Bay.
 For most of its route, I-880 is officially known as the Nimitz Freeway, after World War II fleet admiral Chester W. Nimitz, who retired to the Bay Area.
 The northernmost 5 mi is also commonly referred to as the Cypress Freeway, after the former alignment of the freeway and its subsequent replacement.

 Route description

+The entirety of I-880 is defined in section 625, subdivision (a) of the California Streets and Highways Code as Route 880, and that the highway is from "Route 280 to Route 80 in Oakland".